Lawn bowls at the 2018 Commonwealth Games – Men's triples

 Lawn bowls men's triples at the 2018 Commonwealth Games was held at the Broadbeach Bowls Club in the Gold Coast, Australia from April 5 to 8.
 A total of 60 athletes from 20 associations participated in the event.
+Scotland won the gold medal, defeating Australia in the final.
+Norfolk Island the bronze medal.

 Sectional play

 The top two from each section advance to the knockout stage.